JmeJuniper/neathbow-magical-girls/Items/Lockets/Viric Mirrorcatch Locket.md

 ## Object
-Takes the form of a Tamagotchi.
+Takes the form of a [[Tamagotchi]].
 Built like a Nokia phone, can be used as a weapon.